 A local is simply a suburban commuter train, usually one that stops at all stations en route.

 Q. What’s a ‘fast’, ‘semi-fast’, or ‘double-fast’ train?

 Mumbai suburban services have various such designations (not all of them official, but in wide use).
-A 'fast' train or 'fast local' is essentially one that is fast (runs express, skipping stops) until a certain station, and from that station onwards runs like a local, e.g., the Virar Fast runs express to Borivli, and thence is a local.
+A ‘fast’ train or ‘fast local’ is essentially one that is fast (runs express, skipping stops) until a certain station, and from that station onwards runs like a local, e.g., the Virar Fast runs express to Borivali, and thence is a local.
 The Karjat Fast is an express until Kalyan.
-The Ambarnath Fast Local goes CSTM - Dadar - Thane and thereafter stops at all stations on its route.
-The Borivli Fast Local used to run (1980s) from Jogeshwari to Bombay Central non-stop.
+The Ambernath Fast Local goes CSMT - Dadar - Thane and thereafter stops at all stations on its route.
+In the 1980s the Borivali Fast Local used to run from Jogeshwari to Bombay Central non-stop.